 As a result of the creation of this District, the City projects that additional land and improvements value of approximately \$101 million will be created as a result of new development, redevelopment, and appreciation in the value of existing properties.
 This additional value will be a result of the improvements made and projects undertaken within the District.
+Payment of Lieu of Taxes (PILOT) payments may be negotiated for improvements on any tax exempt land to assist in supporting any project costs undertaken with the implementation of this plan.
 A table detailing assumptions as to the timing of new development and redevelopment and associated values is located in Section 10 of this Plan.
 In addition, creation of the District is expected to result in other economic benefits as detailed in the Summary of Findings hereafter.